lulu-cao/blog-cms-django/README.md

 * `/users/` - user id

 ## Development
-1. Install Docker VS Code extension
+1. Install Docker and Docker VS Code extension
 2. Reopen the repo in the docker container using Dockerfile
 3. Install dependencies, apply database migrations, and start the app
     ```